Convert an AnnData

 toseurat_item

-in the corresponding slot of newSeurat
+in the corresponding slot of the newSeurat

 will avoid copying anything to the slotc("adata_item")